Ming010915/financial_app/README.md

 ### 2. Manual Expense / Income Entry

+1. User opens the **Add Method** picker and selects **Manual Entry** or **Add Income**.
-1. User selects **expense** or **income**, types a **merchant / source name**, and leaves the field — for expenses, the client posts its own centroids to `POST /api/classify`.
+2. User types a **merchant / source name** and leaves the field — for expenses, the client posts its own centroids to `POST /api/classify`.
-2. The server embeds the name, computes cosine similarity against the **client-supplied** centroids, and returns a prediction, confidence (0–1), top-3 candidates, and `needs_review` flag.
+3. The server embeds the name, computes cosine similarity against the **client-supplied** centroids, and returns a prediction, confidence (0–1), top-3 candidates, and `needs_review` flag.
-3. If confidence is below `ASK_BELOW = 0.6`, the frontend highlights the category selector for manual confirmation.
+4. If confidence is below `ASK_BELOW = 0.6`, the frontend highlights the category selector for manual confirmation.
-4. User fills in amount, currency (with live FX conversion if not the default), date, category, payment method, optional notes, and optional location.
+5. User fills in amount, currency (with live FX conversion if not the default), date, category, payment method, optional notes, location, and optionally tags the transaction to a **custom budget**.
-5. On submit, `POST /api/learn` updates the user's local centroid (returned in the response and re-saved to `localStorage`), then the transaction is persisted to `localStorage`.
+6. On submit, `POST /api/learn` updates the user's local centroid (returned in the response and re-saved to `localStorage`), then the transaction is persisted to `localStorage`.

 ### 3. Receipt Scanning

-1. User takes a photo or drops an image/PDF into the **Add** view (receipts can also be queued as **pending scans** from the Home screen).
+1. User selects **Scan Receipt** from the Add Method picker, then takes a photo or picks an image/PDF from the gallery.
+Receipts can also be queued as **pending scans** from the Home screen.
 2. `POST /api/scan_receipt` sends the file (multipart/form-data) to the server, which calls Gemini via Vertex AI.
 3. The server forwards the file to **Gemini 2.5 Flash** with a structured prompt that requests a strict JSON receipt schema.
 4. Gemini returns extracted fields (merchant, date, total, currency, payment method, items, location).
 Missing date defaults to today.
 5. The extracted merchant is classified by the same ML pipeline.
-6. Pre-filled form fields are shown for user confirmation before saving.
+6. The **Verify** screen shows pre-filled fields and editable line items for user confirmation before saving.

 ### 4. Voice Input